Greatest Hits (Blink-182 album): Songs

-Greatest Hits opens with "Carousel", which was the very first song Hoppus and DeLonge wrote together upon their meeting in August 1992.
+Greatest Hits consists of tracks spanning from the band's debut album, Cheshire Cat (1995) to their self-titled album.
+It opens with "Carousel", which was the very first song Hoppus and DeLonge wrote together upon their meeting in August 1992.
 It has been described by journalist Joe Shooman as "a satisfyingly fast-assed punk song in the vein of NOFX with some very adept dynamic breakdowns."
 The band's first promotional single, "M+M's", follows, which is based around power chords and Hoppus' lead vocal of a vacation elsewhere.
 "Dammit", which was the band's first major-label single and also their first radio hit, is themed around maturity and the refrain, "Well I guess this is growing up."
 The distinctive riff of "Dammit" was created when Hoppus was forced to skip over the missing two strings on an acoustic guitar.
 It reached number 11 on Billboards Hot Modern Rock Tracks chart in 1998, and received heavy radio airplay.
 "Josie" is about "being stoked on a girl."
 It contains references to the bands Unwritten Law and Dance Hall Crashers ("My girlfriend likes UL and DHC"), two groups the band toured with in the mid-1990s.

 Drummer Travis Barker, who joined the group in 1998, performs on the majority of songs on Greatest Hits.

 "What's My Age Again?" was originally titled "Peter Pan Complex", referencing the subject matter: one who refuses to grow up.
 Its music video features the band running in the nude through the streets of Los Angeles and became an MTV staple.
 The power pop-inspired "All the Small Things" was composed by DeLonge as both an ode to his girlfriend and one of his favorite bands, the Ramones.
 The single, released in early 2000, was the band's biggest mainstream hit, peaking at number six on the Billboard Hot 100 and number one on the Modern Rock Tracks chart.
 "Adam's Song," the piano-laced seventh track of the compilation, was written primarily based on the loneliness that Hoppus experienced during unending days of touring in 1997–98.
 "Man Overboard" is based on former drummer Scott Raynor and his firing from the band for alcohol abuse.

 "The Rock Show" details two teenagers meeting a rock concert, and, despite failing grades and disapproving parents, the two remain in love.
 Hoppus wrote the song based on memories of the San Diego club Soma.
 "First Date" was inspired by DeLonge and wife Jennifer Jenkins' first date at SeaWorld San Diego.
 The track was written as a summary of neurotic teen angst and awkwardness.
 "Stay Together for the Kids" is written from the point of view of a helpless child of divorce.
 DeLonge wrote the song based on his parents' own divorce.
 "Feeling This" follows, and "illustrates a scenario of lust, ambivalence and regret," according to journalist Jon Wiederhorn.
 Its lyrics were intended to represent the lustful side of sex during the verses, the passionate side in the bridge and the romantic side in the chorus.